 We currently incur significant expenses denominated in foreign currencies, specifically in connection with our clinical trial sites, several of which are located in various countries outside of the United States.
 These clinical trial sites invoice us in the local currency of the site.
 As we expand internationally, our exposure to currency risks will increase.
 We do not manage our foreign currency exposure in a manner that would eliminate the effects of changes in foreign exchange rates.
 Therefore, changes in exchange rates between these foreign currencies and the U.S. dollar will affect our revenues and expenses and could result in exchange losses in any given reporting period.
 We incur currency transaction risks whenever we enter into either a purchase or a sale transaction using a currency other than the dollar, our functional currency, particularly in our arrangements for the purchase of supplies or licensing and collaboration agreements with partners outside of the United States.
-We do not engage in foreign currency hedging arrangements for our accounts payable, and, consequently, foreign currency fluctuations may adversely affect our earnings.
-We may decide to manage this risk by hedging our foreign currency exposure, principally through derivative contracts.
-Even if we decide to enter into such hedging transactions, we cannot be sure that such hedges will be effectively or that the costs of such hedges will not exceed their benefits.
+We do not manage this risk by hedging our foreign currency exposure, principally through derivative contracts.
+Even if we decide to enter into such hedging transactions, we cannot be sure that such hedges will be effective or that the costs of such hedges will not exceed their benefits.
 Given the volatility of exchange rates, we can give no assurance that we will be able to effectively manage our currency transaction risks or that any volatility in currency exchange rates will not have an adverse effect on our results of operations.